 - Good hygiene: Wash hands frequently with soap and water or use an alcohol-based hand sanitizer; cover your mouth and nose when coughing or sneezing (such as coughing into your elbow or using a tissue); avoid touching your face; keep spaces clean.

-- Consider wearing a non-medical mask in spaces where physical distance cannot be maintained.
+- Wear a non-medical mask in spaces where safe physical distance cannot be maintained.

 - If you think you have symptoms, self-isolate immediately.
 Call 8-1-1 or use this online tool for an assessment, and follow the advice on what to do.